AnnikaGr/Greenchy/README.md

 # Welcome to Greenchy!

 Hi! **Greenchy** is your first sustainable trip planner.
 If you want to learn about Greenchy, keep reading. **Greenchy** is an online app that calculates how much CO2 you spend on a trip.
 From distance to meals, you can plan your perfect sustainable trip.
+**Greenchy** nurtures its data from https://www.climatiq.io/.
+The app sends information about distance and it returns CO2 spend in different formats.

 ## What have we done